maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/benchmarks/category_floor_matrix.md

 # Category Floor Benchmark Matrix

 This document describes how to run `run_category_floor_matrix.py` and how to interpret the CSV and metadata it produces.
+If you only need a smoke test, `run_benchmarks.py` offers a minimal keygen-only loop, but it omits most of the instrumentation discussed below.

 ## Running the script